-As described above in "Significant Developments," we have taken actions since the onset of the COVID-19 pandemic to mitigate the impact on our financial condition while establishing a defensive posture through this period.
-As of the date of this report, we have approximately \$325 million in cash on hand and \$200.0 million available on our bank facility.
+We have taken actions since the onset of the COVID-19 pandemic to mitigate the impact on our financial condition while establishing a defensive posture through this period.
+As of the date of this report, we have approximately \$438 million in cash on hand and \$171.0 million available on our bank facility.
 We anticipate liquidity to increase further as a result of proceeds from sales related to assets under contract.
 It is important to note that while the combined result of these activities and events is an increase in liquidity and a reduction in debt, these events will also reduce future period earnings.

 The decisive steps taken to protect the balance sheet and generate liquidity, position us to address further market and investment deterioration related to COVID-19.
-Asset and liability management and liquidity remain our primary focus.
-Our focus will shift toward new investment and growth initiatives when circumstances related to COVID-19 improve sufficiently to reduce exposure to further liquidity demands.
+While asset and liability management and liquidity remain a priority, our focus has started to shift toward new investments, building earnings and further growth initiatives.
+New deployment will depend upon market pricing, opportunity and certainty of performance, each of which will be impacted by uncertainties relating to the impact of COVID-19.

-The COVID-19 pandemic has created uncertainties that have and will negatively impact our future operating results, liquidity and financial condition.
+The COVID-19 pandemic has created uncertainties that have and will continue to negatively impact our future operating results, liquidity and financial condition.
 However, we believe there are too many uncertainties to predict and quantify the continuing impact.
 The potential concerns and risks include, but are not limited to, mortgage borrowers ability to make monthly payments, lessees' capacity to pay their rent, and the resulting impact on us to meet our obligations.
 Therefore, there can be no assurances that we will not need to take impairment charges in future quarters or experience further declines in revenues and net income, which could be material.
 For more information, refer to "COVID-19 Update" in "Our Core Portfolio" and "Our Legacy, Non-Strategic Portfolio" and "COVID-19 Liquidity Update" in our "Liquidity and Capital Resources" sections below and "Part II - Item 1A.
-Risk Factors" of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 for further discussion regarding the COVID-19 pandemic and its impact on our future operating results, liquidity and financial condition.
+Risk Factors" of this Quarterly Report on Form 10-Q for further discussion regarding the COVID-19 pandemic and its impact on our future operating results, liquidity and financial condition.